LegendExpired/LootMaster/errorhandling.md

 - **Unexpected column names or missing columns**
   - Validate columns on load; if missing or renamed, show a dialog listing the problem and offer to auto-fix or abort.
 - **MultiIndex header issues in Players sheet**
-  - Detect header format problems and prompt the user to fix or auto-reset the sheet.
+  - Detect header format problems and prompt the user to fix or delete and recreate the sheet.
 - **Non-numeric or invalid data in numeric columns (Qty, Value, Weight, Scarcity, etc.)**
   - Validate data types on load; highlight or skip invalid rows, and inform the user.
+- **Inventory items that do not exist in the loot database**
+  - Ensure all inventory items exist in the loot database.
+If an item is found in any players inventory but not in the loot database, provide a pop up for the user telling them which item(s) (if there is more than 1 even) are missing from the loot table, and ask them to insert the items (case sensitive) in that table.
+The popup should give an option to retry the load or to exit.
+If retry it should recheck if the problem is resolved.

 ## 3. User Input Related Errors
 - **Entering negative or zero quantities**